Based in Singapore and retired from travelling due to pandemic.

 Value is king.

-Provide value, be honest, question myself and things, and keep things in check.
+Provide value, be honest and authentic, question things and keep things in check.
 Finally, find a community of like-minded people whose values align.

 Aesthetics is queen.